-The 20 nations who visit our blog most frequently are the U.S., Britain, Canada, Australia, France, the Philippines, Brazil, India, Germany, Sweden, China, Mexico, Italy, Spain, Indonesia, The Netherlands, Poland, Turkey, New Zealand, and South Africa.
+The 20 nations who visit our blog most frequently are the U.S., Britain, Canada, France, Australia, the Philippines, India, Germany, Malaysia, Indonesia, Brazil, New Zealand, China, South Africa, Singapore, and Mexico.
 We thank all of you for visiting us, leaving comments on our blog posts, and giving us helpful feedback and suggestions.

 You may have noticed that many of our hero profiles have been removed from our blog.
 This is because they are included in our book entitled Heroic Leadership.
 This is our second book on heroes, and it offers a new conceptual framework for understanding heroes.
 It also integrates theories of leadership with theories of heroism.

 Our Heroic Leadership book includes one-hundred hero profiles that at one time filled the pages of this heroes blog.
 It pained us to remove those hero profiles but fortunately we still have plenty of content with plenty more on the way.
 Please be sure to check out our other books on heroes and heroic leadership.

 We’ve been studying heroes for many years and love blogging about them.
 So please do suggest some names for us to profile, or issues for us to address in commentary pieces.
 In the mean time, thanks so much for visiting us and for supporting today’s heroes.

 –— Scott Allison and George Goethals, Professors of Psychology and Leadership Studies

 – – – – – – – – – – – – – – – – – – – – – – – – – – –